Step-by-Step rpact Tutorial

 Median unbiased estimate 0.403

 The results show that the action after look 1 and 2 was to continue data collection, and that we could reject \(H_0\) at the third look.
-The unadjusted mean difference is provided in the row “Overall effect size” and at the final look this was 0.469.
+The unadjusted mean difference is provided in the row “Cumulative effect size” and at the final look this was 0.469.
 The adjusted mean difference is provided in the row “Median unbiased estimate” and is lower, and the adjusted confidence interval is in the row “Final confidence interval”, giving the result 0.403, 95% CI [0.022, 0.743].

-The unadjusted \(p\) values for a one-sided tests are reported in the row “Overall p-value”.
-The actual \(p\) values for our two-sided test would be twice as large, so 0.0342596, 0.0495679, 0.0038994.
-The adjusted \(p\) value at the final look is provided in the row “Final p-value” and it is 0.03928.
+The unadjusted \(p\)-values for a one-sided tests are reported in the row “Overall p-value”.
+The actual \(p\)-values for our two-sided test would be twice as large, so 0.0342595, 0.0495678, 0.0038994.
+The adjusted \(p\)-value at the final look is provided in the row “Final p-value” and it is 0.03928.

 Conditional power analysis

 The probability of finding a significant result, given the data that have been observed up to an interim analysis, is called conditional power.
-This approach can be useful in adaptive designs - designs where the final sample sizes is updated based on an early look at the data.
-In blinded sample size recalculation no effect size is calculated at an earlier look, but other aspects of the design, such as the standard deviation, are updated.
+This approach can be useful in adaptive designs - designs where the final sample size is updated based on an early look at the data.
+In blinded sample size recalculation, no effect size is calculated at an earlier look, but other aspects of the design, such as the standard deviation, are updated.
 In an unblinded sample size recalculation, the effect size estimate at an early look is used to determine the final sample size.

 Let us imagine that we perform a sequential design using a Pocock \(\alpha\)- and \(\beta\)-spending function: